-The effectiveness of U.S. and international sanctions on Iran, by most accounts, has been unclear.
-A growing number of experts feel that the cumulative effect of U.S., U.N., and other sanctions is harming Iran's economy.
-However, when measured against the overall strategic objectives of the sanctions, there is a consensus that U.S. and U.N. sanctions have not, to date, caused a demonstrable shift in Iran's commitment to its nuclear program.
-Still, there has been a stream of announcements by major international firms during 2010 that they are exiting the Iranian market.
+The effectiveness of U.S. and international sanctions is, by U.S. official accounts, improving substantially as a result of the number of countries joining an Iran sanctions regime.
+There is a consensus that U.S. and U.N. sanctions have not, to date, caused a demonstrable shift in Iran's commitment to its nuclear program-the key strategic objective of the sanctions.
+However, U.S. officials say that the cumulative effect of U.S., U.N., and other country sanctions is harming Iran's economy to the point where domestic pressure could build on Iranian leaders to accept a nuclear compromise.
+Among other indicators, there has been a stream of announcements by major international firms during 2010 that they are exiting the Iranian market.
 Iran's oil production has fallen slightly to about 3.9 million barrels per day, from over 4.1 million barrels per day several years ago, although Iran now has small natural gas exports that it did not have before Iran opened its fields to foreign investment in 1996.
 Possibly in an effort to accomplish the separate objective of promoting the cause of the domestic opposition in Iran, the Obama Administration and Congress are increasingly emphasizing measures that would sanction Iranian officials who are human rights abusers, facilitate the democracy movement's access to information, and express outright U.S. support for the opposition.
 For a broader analysis of policy on Iran, see CRS Report RL32048, Iran: U.S. Concerns and Policy Responses, by Kenneth Katzman.